-In rare instances that freezer facilities are available at the collection site, samples being stored on-site at -80°C will be shipped on dry ice if at all possible, while samples being stored on-site at -20°C will be shipped in a container maintaining a temperature of approximately -20°C through the use of frozen refrigerant packs (such as foam phase change materials).
+In rare instances that -80°C freezer facilities are available at the collection site, samples being stored on-site at -80°C will be shipped on dry ice if at all possible, while samples being stored on-site at -20°C will be shipped in a container maintaining a temperature of approximately -20°C through the use of frozen refrigerant packs (such as foam phase change materials).
 Refrigerated and/or ambient temperature samples may be shipped on wet ice or with refrigerant packs.
 Specimens stored at ambient temperature can also be shipped at ambient temperature.

-Prior to the transfer of the specimens to a long-term storage facility or biorepository, the biological samples may initially transferred from the study site to a central processing laboratory (CPL) that has adequate processing and short-term storage capabilities, such as the laboratory that is a component of the coordinating center for this protocol (SSS).
+Prior to the transfer of the specimens to a long-term storage biorepository, the biological samples will be transferred from the study site to the IHSFC-AF at UTMB which has adequate processing and short-term storage capabilities.

-Once the specimens have arrived at the CPL, they will undergo any additional processing and will be prepared for long-term storage.
+Once the specimens have arrived at the IHSFC-AF, they will undergo any additional processing and will be prepared for long-term storage.
 Aliquots will be divided and stored using liquid nitrogen and -20°C/-80°C mechanical freezers as appropriate for each sample to ensure the integrity of the samples.
-The CPL will prepare the accumulated samples for bulk transport to the NIEHS biorepository (or appropriate NIEHS-contracted facility) for long-term storage, with transfer of the samples to the repository targeted to occur within one week of receipt at the CPL.